4-Year Journey to Success Pre-Health Programs

 Educational Qualifications

-After completing all pre-requisites at La Sierra University, students should apply to an accredited physical therapy program, most programs offer doctor of physical therapy (DPT) and only a few offer master’s degree programs.
+After completing all prerequisites at La Sierra University, students should apply to an accredited physical therapy program, most programs offer doctor of physical therapy (DPT) and only a few offer master’s degree programs.
 After completion, students are required to pass a licensure exam.

 Job Outlook